 Attack down a line of foes one behind another, increasing the chances of hitting someone.
 Enfilading fire must be set up before contact, or against enemies whose movement is suppressed.
 Does not require a roll, but does require a leader with the appropriate training to recognize and set up the correct positions.
 When attacking down a line, the attacker rolls once to hit the first person and if that misses each successive person down the line is attacked using the same roll but at +1 per person until either someone is hit or the shot missed all of them.
 Typical situations where enfilading fire is possible: the enemy is advancing/retreating down a road directly towards/away from the firing position, the enemy is blocked by an obstacle such as a wall or fence that they are scaling and the attacker is positioned so as to fire down the length of the obstacle.
 (You could roll for each target separately as per normal DCC/MCC rules for missing a target, but that’s a lot of rolls if there are several attackers and many targets; OTOH a single normal roll to hit would mean that missing the first target in line misses all of them.)

 Use natural or artificial cover to prevent enfilading fire, or take a position shielded by a hill or depression that can’t be targeted by direct fire from beyond the barrier.
 Like Enfilading Fire, Defilade must be set up before contact or while the enemy’s movement is suppressed, or under the cover of smoke.
-Defilade negates enfilade and requires direct fire weapons approach to within short range.
+Defilade negates enfilade and requires direct fire weapons approach to within short range in order to attack.

 Forces can take an overwatch position where they can see the terrain ahead of friendly troops and provide suppressive fire as needed.
 Again, this isn’t an action that requires a roll, but requires a leader with the requisite training.
 A force in overwatch can interrupt an enemy that’s beginning fire on the friendlies, initiating suppressive fire and forcing them to make their Will saves before their actions are resolved.